berenslab/t-simcne/readme.md

 This is the code for the paper “[Unsupervised visualization of image datasets using contrastive learning](https://arxiv.org/abs/2210.09879)” (ICLR 2023).

-If you use the code, please cite the paper:
+If you use the code, please cite our paper:
 ```
 @inproceedings{boehm2023unsupervised,
   title={Unsupervised visualization of image datasets using contrastive learning},